videlais/learning-react/introduction/index.md

 ### JavaScript

-JavaScript is the *lingua fracna* of the internet.
-If HTML are the bones and CSS is the skin, JavaScript is the muscle.
+JavaScript is the *lingua franca* of the internet.
+If HTML are the bones and CSS is the skin, JavaScript is the *muscle*.
 Any interaction or event that occurs in a webpage is filtered through JavaScript.

 In a web browser, it is run and can change the current page through the Document-Object Model (DOM).
 This defines all of the elements of a page into objects that can be interacted with through a global **document** variable.